sara-nl/SURFace/about_archive.md

 Note that the NVIDIA power metric is in watts, not milliwatts.
 The naming is an artifact from the data collection and will be corrected in the near future.

-This file will be expanded with better explanations in the near future.
+This file will be expanded with further clarifications in the near future.